 In this fast-paced and provocative talk, I cut right to the chase - only my most important future observations make it into this presentation.
 Using current examples, I hypothesise that the future is no longer a timeframe: it's a mindset.Details Watch Video

 Successful businesses always maintain a constant conversation about the future: what lessons need to be operationalized today in order to avoid future irrelevance or worse, extinction?
 For one thing, it is essential to understand that everything that can be digitized, automated or virtualised, will be.
 Cognification, automation, disintermediation and robotization and 7 other Megashifts are now taking place across all industries, globally, not just in B2C sectors like media, content and marketing.
-Digital transformation – going from an industrial society to a digitally-native world – is certain to be the #1 challenge-opportunity in the next 5-7 years.
-How can people and their organisations become better at understanding the new challenges and opportunities, and move faster to develop the mindset and implement the transformations that are required?
+Exponential change is certain to be the #1 challenge/opportunity in the next 5-7 years.
+How can we – and our organisations – become better at understanding the new challenges and opportunities, and move faster to develop the mindset and implement the transformations that are required?
 How will a company prosper in a world that is quickly becoming hyper-connected and interdependent?
 What skills and mindsets will we need, and what should remain human even if it is inefficient?
 Watch this excerpt from a recent keynote on digital transformation, or this complete talk.

 In this fast-paced talk, I cut to the chase.
 Only my most important future-observations make it into this presentation.
 Culled from my firehose-like-mix of recent reads, news, reports, research, videos and films, and influenced by the many brilliant people I meet and speak to, this constantly updated keynote lays out the top-10 things I find most relevant for our immediate future.
 This talk is highly customisable and can cover almost any desired segment within business, society, technology and humanity.